-In essence, the law of privilege is that communications received by a lawyer or advice given that is within the ordinary scope of professional employment is protected and its disclosure cannot be compelled in any court of law or equity.
+In essence, the law of privilege is that communications received by a lawyer or advice given that is within the ordinary scope of professional engagement is protected and its disclosure cannot be compelled in any court of law or equity.
 The reason for the rule is that privilege is necessary for the administration of justice because clients have to be able to confide in experts in jurisprudence in respect of their rights and obligations.

 However, any communication or advice that is criminal or intended to further a criminal purpose injures the interests of justice and the administration of justice and is not protected by privilege.
 In fact, such a communication or advice is not even within the scope of “professional employment” of a lawyer and cannot be covered by privilege.
 No lawyer can be, or is, in the business of furthering criminality.
 If a client obtains advice from a lawyer by fraud or deception (eg., does not tell the lawyer the real reason for the advice) and it later emerges that the advice was for a criminal or fraudulent purpose, the advice is not protected by privilege.

 Another way of saying it is that while there is privilege protecting communications between a lawyer and client, it disappears if the relationship is abused.
 A client who consults a lawyer for advice for the commission of fraud or for criminality “will get no help from the law.
 He must let the truth be told” (US Supreme Court Justice Cordozo).
-Our Supreme Court has held that “communication made in order to facilitate the commission of a crime or fraud will not be confidential, regardless of whether or not the lawyer is acting in good faith.”
+On the issue of confidentiality, Canada’s Supreme Court has held that “communication made in order to facilitate the commission of a crime or fraud will not be confidential, regardless of whether or not the lawyer is acting in good faith.”
 The US Supreme Court has held that advice rendered by lawyers in good faith, if used to accomplish an unlawful purpose leaves the communication unprotected by privilege and in essence, a lawyer’s ignorance of a client’s misconduct does not protect the client from his or her wrongdoing.

 In a nutshell, for anti-money laundering reporting purposes (our topic here), if the communication or advice is in respect of criminality or fraud by the client, whether or not the lawyer is aware of it, no privilege attaches to the advice or communication.
 So, if the lawyer suspects that a financial transaction involves money laundering, that appears to fall within the exception to privilege and ergo, privilege becomes irrelevant since no privilege would attach to advice given in furtherance of a money laundering financial transaction.